systemjs/systemjs/README.md

 | Native modules | 1668ms | 49ms |
 | SystemJS | 2334ms | 81ms |
 | es-module-shims | 2671ms | 602ms |

+> [ES module Shims](https://github.com/guybedford/es-module-shims), like SystemJS, provides workflows for import maps and other modules features, but on top of base-level modules support in browsers.
+The performance difference is because source rewriting happens in browser instead of ahead-of-time like SystemJS handles via the System module format.

 ## Overview